 2. Refer to Official GST Notifications

-The Indian government frequently updates GST rates.
+The Indian government frequently updates GST rates on medicines.
 Businesses should check the latest GST rate schedules issued by the Central Board of Indirect Taxes and Customs (CBIC) to ensure they apply the correct rate.

 3. Use Authorized HSN Directories